Heading to Miami for Art Week and need a place to stay? Here, we’re sharing with you the very best spots, from the classic to the newly designed.

 The Miami Beach EDITION

-When they walk into The Miami Beach EDITION, guests immediately gain a sense of refined luxury and modern glamour.
+When guests walk into The Miami Beach EDITION, they immediately gain a sense of refined luxury and modern glamour.
 Marble floors, lush plants, and the Lobby Bar are the first things you’ll notice from the entrance.
-In addition, the hotel offers visitors access to a luxurious pool and outdoor seating area, a movie theater, an expansive fitness center, a renowned spa, and the Matador Bar.
-The mega all-in-one EDITION, conceived by Ian Schrager, along with design firm Yabu Pushelberg, also features Matador Room—a restaurant by the Michelin-starred chef Jean-Georges Vongerichten.
+In addition, the hotel offers visitors access to a luxurious pool and outdoor seating area, an expansive fitness center, a renowned spa, and the Matador Bar.
+The mega all-in-one EDITION, conceived by Ian Schrager along with architects George Yabu and Glenn Pushelberg, also features Matador Room—a restaurant by the Michelin-starred chef Jean-Georges Vongerichten.

 Whitewaller recommends: Bowling, ice skating, and dancing downstairs at BASEMENT.

 The 1947 Roy F. France–designed Saxony Hotel, which was the most opulent of its time, has been recently restored and given a design transformation.
 Reimagined by Alan Faena, and styled in collaboration with Baz Luhrmann and Catherine Martin, Faena Hotel Miami Beach eloquently revisits 1950s Miami Beach glamour.